shay-te/network-client/website/docs/main.md

 ## What is Network Client

-Network-Client it's a small foot print javascript REST client. aim to give advanced capebilities in a declarative simple interface. it has no depeendencies and written to support old browsrs.
+Network-Client it's a small footprint javascript REST client. aim to give advanced capabilities in a declarative simple interface. it has no dependencies and written to support old browses.

 ### Installing